Anil-Banjade/GAN/README.md

 ## Generate Samples
 python inference.py --checkpoint ./artifacts/generator.pt --num-samples 10

-## Model is not trained properly and hence the results aren't clear.
-It was just done for the purpose of playing with the architecture
+###  Models aren't trained properly due to resource constraint and hence the results shown in report and in .ipynb files aren't clear.
+This implementation was primarily focused on exploring and experimenting with the architecture, rather than achieving optimal results.
+Future work will involve proper training, hyperparameter tuning, and dataset refinement to enhance the quality of generated images and improve the overall iperformance of the model.